FRANCE

 If you found this story useful, please subscribe.
 You'll receive the monthly Midlife Globetrotter newsletter with travel ideas, tours for women, hotel reviews and Susan's travel stories and updates.

-On my last visit to Paris we stayed at the charming Le Dokhan’s,a Belle Epoque-style hotel in the 16th arrondissement.
+On a recent visit to Paris with my husband, we stayed at the charming Le Dokhan’s,a Belle Epoque-style hotel in the 16th arrondissement.
 The rooms are a class Parisian style with gorgeous bathrooms.
 I don’t want a minimalist modern vibe in Paris.
 I want to feel like Marie Antoinette!
 Le Dokhan’s also has Paris’s cutest elevator made from vintage Louis Vuitton steamer trunks, an adorable champagne bar and wonderful staff.
 (Complete review coming soon).